 After performing PCA, it is very tempting to try to interpret the weights (or loadings) of the principal components.
-Since each principal component is a linear combination of the original variables, it can be of interest to see which variables contribute most to the most important principal components.
+Since each principal component is a linear combination of the original variables, it can be of interest to see which variable contribute most to the most important principal components.
 For example, when looking at gene signatures, those genes that contribute most to the first few PCs may be considered 'more important' genes.
-The heat map of loadings below is typical of bioinformatics analyses.
+We saw an example of interpreting the loadings of PCs in Dr. Elemento's lecture (the relevant figure is reproduced below).

 While the PC loadings can sometimes be the source of useful hints about the underlying natural variables of a biological process, one "needs to be more than usually circumspect when interpreting" the loadings (Crawley, The R Book, 2007).
 Part of this derives from the fact that PCA results are sensitive to scaling (the lab in the section of the course explores this), and part of this may be that individual PCs may be very sensitive to noise in the data.
 When performing PCA on a computer, make sure you know what your program does in terms of scaling (as well as with the underlying numerics).
-In particular, you should be aware that R has both a prcomp and a princomp function, and scaling and mean centering is specified as options in the (preferred) prcomp implementation.
+In particular, you should be aware that R has both a proomp and a princomp function, and scaling and mean centering is specified as options in the (preferred) proomp implementation.